xiyuanbao/kgb/content/authors/jnaliboff/_index.md

 - Alumni
 ---

-John Naliboff received his PhD in Geophysics under the supervision of Prof. Carolina Lithgow-Bertelloni in University of Michigan-Ann Arbor.
+John Naliboff received his PhD in Geophysics under the supervision of Prof. Carolina Lithgow-Bertelloni at University of Michigan-Ann Arbor.

 Click to see his [personal page](https://geodynamics.org/cig/about/people/profile-naliboff/) and [ad for prospective student](https://community.geodynamics.org/t/phd-opportunity-at-new-mexico-tech-in-geodynamic-modeling-of-fluid-transport-within-plate-boundaries/886).